nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 ## Open a specific WSL distribution
 * First view the list of installed Linux distributions using the command `wsl -l -v`
-* Then open the desired distribution with the command `wsl -d <distroName>`, where "distroName" is the name of the desired inst
+* Then open the desired distribution with the command `wsl -d <distroName>`, where "distroName" is the name of the installed Linux distribution

 ## Update a WSL Linux distribution
 * Open the Linux distribution from start menu or with the command `wsl`